Skip to content ↓

 Half-termly assessments are used to measure the impact that teaching has had on pupils’ reading progress.

-On-going formative assessment is used by teachers when:
+On-going formative assessment is used by teachers in various ways, by:

-The Reading lead regularly talks to pupils as part of regular monitoring in order find out what they have learnt and what has been remembered.
-The purpose of this is also to gain an idea of pupils’ enjoyment around Reading so that any improvements or changes can be made to the Reading curriculum.
+The reading lead regularly talks to pupils as part of regular monitoring in order find out what they have learnt and what has been remembered.
+The purpose of this is to also gain an idea of pupils’ enjoyment of reading, so that any improvements or changes can be made to the reading curriculum.

 Stocksbridge Junior School Curriculum for Reading